flammafex/matchlock/README.md

 ## The problem

 Every existing matching platform operates as a trusted intermediary that sees all preferences.
 They know who you selected and who selected you, including rejections.
-This is a structural surveillance problem, not an implementation detail.

 ## How Matchlock works